nim-lang/website/jekyll/_posts/2021-09-25-version-160-released.md

   `nim doc --git.url:url ...` is given.
 - Latex doc generation is revised: output `.tex` files should be compiled by `xelatex` (not by `pdflatex` as before).
-Now default Latex settings provide support for Unicode and do better job for avoiding margin overflows.
+Now default Latex settings provide support for Unicode and better avoid margin overflows.
-- The RST parser now supports footnotes, citations, admonitions, short style references with symbols.
+- The RST parser now supports footnotes, citations, admonitions, and short style references with symbols.
 - The RST parser now supports Markdown table syntax.
   Known limitations:
-  - cell alignment is not supported, i.e. alignment annotations in a delimiter row (`:---`, `:--:`, `---:`) are ignored,
+  - cell alignment is not supported, i.e. alignment annotations in a delimiter row (`:---`, `:--:`, `---:`) are ignored
   - every table row must start with `|`, e.g. `| cell 1 | cell 2 |`.
 - Implemented `doc2tex` compiler command which converts documentation in `.nim` files to Latex.
 - docgen now supports syntax highlighting for inline code.
-- docgen now supports same line doc comments:
+- docgen now supports same-line doc comments:
 ```nim
 func fn*(a: int): int = 42  ## Doc comment
 ```
-- docgen now renders deprecated and other pragmas.
+- docgen now renders `deprecated` and other pragmas.
 - `runnableExamples` now works with templates and nested templates.
 - `runnableExamples: "-r:off"` now works for examples that should compile but not run.
 - `runnableExamples` now renders code verbatim, and produces correct code in all cases.